G7: Moscow must return control of Zaporizhzhya nuclear plant to Kiev

 But observers assume that bold attack, which took place far beyond the war's front lines, was carried out by Ukrainians.

-The leadership in Kiev has not directly claimed responsibility, although presidential adviser Mykhailo Podolyak tweeted: "This is just the beginning."
+The leadership in Kiev has not directly claimed responsibility, although presidential adviser Mykhailo Podoliak tweeted: "This is just the beginning."

 It would be the first military attack on targets in Crimea since the Russian annexation in 2014.